astral-sh/ruff/docs/configuration.md

-  config   List or describe the available configuration options linter   List all supported upstream linters clean    Clear any caches in the current directory and any subdirectories version  Display Ruff's version help     Print this message or the help of the given subcommand(s)
+  config   List or describe the available configuration options linter   List all supported upstream linters clean    Clear any caches in the current directory and any subdirectories format   Run the Ruff formatter on the given files or directories version  Display Ruff's version help     Print this message or the help of the given subcommand(s)